More Than 75 Members of Congress Urge USGBC to Open LEED Rating System

 Members of Congress have joined with 10 U.S. governors, adding their voices to the thousands calling for an open LEED rating system.

-As you may have seen, the USGBC recently requested comments on a fourth round of draft benchmarks to evaluate forest certification programs in its LEED green building rating system.
+The USGBC recently requested comments on a fourth round of draft benchmarks to evaluate forest certification programs in its LEED green building rating system.

-The four co-chairs of the Congressional Timber Caucus recently sent a powerful letter to the USGBC advocating for the organization to reverse its exclusive LEED policy.
+The co-chairs of the Congressional Timber Caucus recently sent a powerful letter to the USGBC advocating for the organization to reverse its exclusive LEED policy.

 Coming off the heels of the USGBC Federal Summit, we’re as excited as ever to raise awareness of SFI and the program’s role in green building.
-We continue to garner support for changes to LEED, and government officials continue to back our stance.

 Yesterday I talked about how giving credit only to FSC-certified wood discriminates against North American wood for LEED projects.
-Today’s post discusses the widespread support shown by the forest community and government leaders to open the LEED standard.

 You’ve probably seen the U.S. and Canadian SFI statements on the LEED Certification credits referenced on our website, the petition and in various other mediums.
-These statements are meant to help people understand what we stand for and why LEED must change.

 Two major North American groups representing forestry experts have weighed in with the U.S. Green Building Council (USGBC) on the LEED standard.

-“The only solicited comments the Building Council seems to be heeding are coming from groups bent on promoting a monopoly and others in the building sector who have very little, if anything, to do with forest products.
+The only solicited comments the Building Council seems to be heeding are coming from groups bent on promoting a monopoly.